su2code/SU2/CODE_OF_CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+Consequences may include:
+* Downgrade or removal of repository permissions such as admin and write permissions.
+* Removal from the su2code organization on Github.
+* Being blocked from the su2code repository.
+* Reporting of the abuse to Github.

 ## Attribution